Automatic bill payments

 an automatic payment through your online banking.

-dealing with, you are able to start, stop and change an automatic
+you can start, stop and change an automatic payment yourself.

 Before you set up a direct debit, make sure you trust the direct